bisonhubert/rails-interview-project/README.md

 ### Running the Tests
-To run the tests, first install rspec:
+To run the tests, first install rspec and select no when prompted to overwrite `spec_helper` and `rails_helper`:
 ```
 rails g rspec:install
 ```